hsujeremy/spotify-curator/README.md

 ```
 ['acousticness', 'danceability', 'energy', 'instrumentalness', 'liveness', 'loudness', 'speechiness', 'tempo', 'valence']
 ```
 Each value is a number between 0 and 1, therefore they can easily be transferred and put into a supervised classification model.
-With some research we settled on a Random Foest Classifier, using GridSearchV with the params:
+With some research we settled on a Random Forest Classifier, using GridSearchV with the params:

 ```
 forest_params = {